matthewbdaly/matthewbdaly.github.io/src/content/posts/2022-12-11-what-i-think-chatgpt-means-for-developers.md

 > The `useToast` hook uses the `useState` hook to manage the state for the toast, and the `useEffect` hook to automatically hide the toast after a certain amount of time.
 This is just one example of how to implement a toast-style alert system in React.js using hooks, and you can modify it to suit your specific needs.

-Looks OK, but only supports a single message at once, so I followed it up:
+Looks OK, but it only supports a single message at once, so I followed it up:

 > Can we amend this to support showing multiple toasts at once?